wvanderwey/ROP/Tutorial-(based-on-one-sample).md

 cd /tutorial/ropOut/
 ```

 The directory contains individual directions for each types of the ROP analysis.
+The ropOut directory now contains the output of ROP.
+The structure of the output is explained here.
+For example it contains /antibodyProfile/ directory with reads spanning antigen receptor gene rearrangement in the variable domain being identified by IgBLAST.
 The structure of the ROP output is explained [here](https://github.com/smangul1/rop/wiki/ROP-output-details)

-#Genomic profile of RNA-Seq
+###Genomic profile of RNA-Seq

 The ROP pipeline consist of two optional modules to characterize the mapped reads.
+One module to

 To activate the genomic profile module, use --gprofile option.
 To activate the genomic profile module, use --rprofile option.
 Make sure to provide the mapped reads in .bam format.
 TO download the mapped reads in .bam format use this command

 ```
 sampleName,nTotalMapped,nJunction,nCDS,nUTR3,nUTR5,nUTR_,nIntron,nIntergenic,nDeep,nMT,nMultiMapped